IntelRealSense/librealsense/src/media/readme.md

     <td>Additinal information of any kind.
 Can be useful for application that require additional metadata on the recorded file (such as program name, version etc...)</td>
   </tr>
 </table>

+##### [1] Pose frames

+As you might have noticed, pose data is split into three messages, each under a different topic.
+The reasons for this choice is so that we expose only standard ros messages instead of creating a proprietary message.
+This choice allows any common tool that uses rosbag to read the content of a pose frame (and most of the rest of the messages we save).

+When reading a file using the SDK's playback, the reader will only iterate over `pose/transform` messages and for each of those messages, will match the corresponding `pose/accel` and `pose/twist` message to form a single pose frame.
+This matching of messages adds an overhead of searching the file for a single message, each frame.
+But, this overhead should have minor performance impact even for huge files since it is merely a tree search (See [ros/ros_comm: PR #1223 - Performance improvement for lower/upper bound](https://github.com/ros/ros_comm/pull/1223))

 ##### Messages